The Underground Railroad: In the Ohio River Valley

 Families can talk about the concept of slavery.
 Why do you think slave owners thought it was OK to treat people as property?
-If you were a slave, what would you risk to secure your freedom?
+What would you risk to secure your freedom?

-Families also can discuss the Underground Railroad.
+Talk about the Underground Railroad.
 What sorts of dangers did the people who sheltered slaves and helped them escape face?
-Would you have had the courage to do what they did?
+Do you think you'd have had the courage to do what they did?

 Do you think you learned about history by playing this game?